niciBume/Cat_Prey_Analyzer/README.md

 This project aims to perform Cat Prey Detection with Deep Learning on any cat in any environement.
 For a brief and light intro in what it does, check out the [Raspberry Pi blog post](https://www.raspberrypi.org/blog/deep-learning-cat-prey-detector/) about it.
 The idea is that you can use the output of this system to trigger your catflap such that it locks out you cat.

 # Related work
 This isn't the first approach at solving the mentioned problem!
-There have been other equally (if not better) valid approaches such as the [Catcierge] (https://github.com/JoakimSoderberg/catcierge) which analyzes the silhouette of the cat a very recent approach of the [AI powered Catflap] (https://www.theverge.com/tldr/2019/6/30/19102430/amazon-engineer-ai-powered-catflap-prey-ben-hamm).
+There have been other equally (if not better) valid approaches such as the [Catcierge](https://github.com/JoakimSoderberg/catcierge) which analyzes the silhouette of the cat a very recent approach of the [AI powered Catflap](https://www.theverge.com/tldr/2019/6/30/19102430/amazon-engineer-ai-powered-catflap-prey-ben-hamm).
 The difference of this project however is that it aims to solve *general* cat-prey detection through a vision based approach.
 Meaning that this should work for any cat!